 What is different?
 As you can see from the pictures, the grip profile varies slightly from one to another.
 The 20c and the 107 are somewhat similar in grip profile with the biggest difference being between them and the 110/115.
 Of course, we all already know that Glocks have a unique grip profile so that shouldn't surprise anyone, but it can affect the natural point of aim.

 The SIRT 20 which is the full-size P320 imitation is obviously larger in the muzzle and slide but otherwise not significantly different.

 All of these have removable magazines, a functioning rail, an adjustable point of impact, adjustable trigger weight, and a take-up laser.
 The SIRT SPOT Sight is also available for each model if you want to simulate a red dot optic.

 Ultimately comparing the size and profile of your concealed carry firearm, with the Sig Sauer P320, Glock 17, Glock 19, and Smith and Wesson M&P will help you best determine which SIRT is most similar to your firearm.

 While ultimately I think you should choose the gun that is best for you regardless of the cost, this discussion would not be complete if we failed to bring up the price.
 The SIRT 110 (Glock) is substantially less expensive than the competing Glock Gen 5, P320 & M&P models.
 If you would otherwise not have a preference between them, the cost would dictate choosing the 110 model.

 Compatibility With The SIRT STIC

 The STIC (SIRT Tactical Integrated Carrier) is a tool that allows you to convert a SIRT pistol into a functioning laser training carbine.
-Currently, the only SIRT pistol compatible with the STIC is the SIRT 110.
-So, if you care about having a SIRT training carbine utilizing the STIC you need to purchase a SIRT 110.
+Currently, the only SIRT pistols compatible with the STIC is the SIRT 110 and 115.
+So, if you care about having a SIRT training carbine utilizing the STIC you need to purchase a SIRT 110 or 115.

 What About The Various Features and Options?